stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

-and in instantaneous solutions less and be able to take the time to go deep enough in the thing that you really get the insights of what the many different causes are and not a singular cause. and what solutions- nate hagens: is that a skill like meditation? how does someone develop that? daniel schmachtenberger: when we're talking about the [[social media]] thing, and obviously this is not only social media, there are different kinds of [[reward circuit|reward circuits]]. this is also why it's interesting to think about it in terms of brain and evolutionary biology versus conditioning. there are one-marshmallow [[reward circuit|reward circuits]]
+and in instantaneous solutions less and be able to take the time to go deep enough in the thing that you really get the insights of what the many different causes are and not a singular cause. and what solutions- nate hagens: is that a skill like [[meditation]]? how does someone develop that? daniel schmachtenberger: when we're talking about the [[social media]] thing, and obviously this is not only social media, there are different kinds of [[reward circuit|reward circuits]]. this is also why it's interesting to think about it in terms of brain and evolutionary biology versus conditioning. there are one-marshmallow [[reward circuit|reward circuits]]